Exploring the System 1 Thinking Capability of Large Reasoning Models

 \subsection{Benchmark Statistics}

-S1-Bench comprises 422 question-answer pairs across four major categories and 28 subcategories, balanced with 220 English and 202 Chinese questions.
-Figure~\ref{fig:question_tokens} shows the token length distribution, with questions averaging 14.46 tokens.
+S1-Bench comprises 422 question-answer pairs across four major categories and 28 subcategories, balanced with 220 English and 202 Chinese questions, with questions averaging 14.46 tokens.
 To ensure that the a posteriori verification process does not introduce simplicity only tailored to the small LLM validator, we evaluate S1-Bench on five additional LLMs and on Qwen3 Family with reasoning modes disabled.
-As shown, even the 1.7B model achieves over 98\% accuracy at temperature 0.
+As shown in Table~\ref{table:other_llm}, even the 1.7B model achieves over 98\% accuracy at temperature 0.